 Reliable Safety Plan

 A good subcontractor should have a reliable safety officer that mans their company’s safety during construction work.
-You can ask for the safety review of their past projects, and gauge whether they have excellent safety performance.
+You can ask for the safety review of their past projects and gauge whether they have excellent safety performance.
 Check the credentials and work experience of this resource person, and inspect their safety plan (which they definitely should have).
-Their safety program should not only cover their people, but also have environmental checks in place to answer any spills and emergencies that may hurt nature.
+Their safety program should cover their people and have environmental checks in place to answer any spills and emergencies that may hurt nature.

-Industrial general constructors are known to be stable financially, because this is how they proceed with a construction projects with minimal hiccups, but what of subcontractors?
+Industrial general constructors are known to be stable financially because this is how they proceed with a construction project with minimal hiccups, but what of subcontractors?
 Although not required, there is always a positive when subcontractors have financial capabilities that can ensure they would be able to perform the job portion and have ample resource materials to use.
-Most companies would hesitate to disclose their financials, but you can ask for validated proof (i.e. bank statements, bonding capabilities) of their financial capacity to determine whether a bidder has the competence to do the job.
+Most companies would hesitate to disclose their financials, but you can ask for validated proof (i.e., bank statements, bonding capabilities) of their financial capacity to determine whether a bidder has the competence to do the job.

 Specialty contractors with their own set of equipment and tools are basically more ready to perform specialized tasks for your project.
 Check whether their proposal includes the list of equipment available at their disposal, which should also highlight a maintenance or repair plan for when they break down unexpectedly.
-In the contract, it must be stated that maintenance costs and fuelling equipment are part of the responsibility of a subcontractor, since the equipment are theirs.
+In the contract, it must be stated that maintenance costs and fuelling equipment are part of a subcontractor’s responsibility since the equipment is theirs.

 The number of positive reviews and recommendations a subcontractor has will usually determine how qualified they are for the job.
 As in any service, getting references from credible commercial construction contractors looks good in a subcontractor’s resume.
 It is your responsibility as an owner to determine this; make a few calls and interviews from past clients about the subcontractor’s performance from start to finish of the past project.